中文 (中国)

 One downside of being Prime-eligible is that the customer can return an order whenever they want without your consent.
 The return processing fee is equivalent to the fulfillment fee.

-It is a useful tool that gives you a projection of how much you can earn, depending on your chosen product idea.
-The FBA Revenue Calculator also shows the Amazon FBA fees you will be paying on a per-unit basis.
+Now you know the different Amazon FBA fees.
+It is a valuable tool that calculates how much you can earn, depending on your chosen product idea.
+The FBA Calculator also shows the Amazon FBA fee you will pay per-unit basis.

 What are the types of Amazon FBA fees it covers?
 Let us break it down:

-The success of your Amazon FBA business doesn’t only depend on how much money you invest in it.
-You must be extra cautious in searching for a viable product with high demand and low competition.
-Moreover, you must always think of ways to save yourself from drowning in Amazon FBA fees; try out the tips above to reduce your costs.
-It is integral for you to know how Amazon FBA works, so your budding business can easily adapt to the ever-changing environment of Amazon FBA.
+The success of your Amazon FBA business doesn't only depend on how much money you invest in it.
+It is integral for you to know how Amazon FBA works, so your budding business can quickly adapt to the ever-changing environment of Amazon FBA.